Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: Experimental Evaluation

-We trained the DDPG and SAC models on a computer equipped with an NVIDIA GeForce GTX 1060, 16 GB of RAM, and an Intel Core i7-8750H processor.
-The models were trained for 4000 episodes on a Jetbot robot model in a $4\times\SI{4}{\meter}^2$ room-like simulated environment with either: no obstacles, static obstacles, or dynamic obstacles \cite{koenig2004design}.
-After training completion, we tested the models' capabilities in a simulated and real environment by sampling 35 random configurations from the aforementioned environments.
+We trained the DRL models on a computer equipped with an NVIDIA GeForce GTX 1060, 16 GB of RAM, and an Intel Core i7-8750H processor.
+We used the three virtual environments shown in Figure \ref{fig:env_img}, to train and test our DRL algorithms using the Jetbot robot model.
+The environments consist of a $4\times\SI{4}{\meter}^2$ room-like environment with no obstacles, static obstacles, and dynamic obstacles.
+The DRL models are trained for 4000 episodes by navigating a Jetbot robot model in these environments.
+We tested the models capabilities in simulation and reality by sampling 35 random configurations for each environment type.